-By Enrolled House Bill No. 1623 (the "Act"), signed by the governor on May 9, 1989, to be effective November 1, 1989, the legislature repealed Subsection B of \$171 and restored \$171 to its prior form, and then adopted new \$175.6(a) and \$175.6(b) of Title 60. first sentence of new \$175.6(a) is as follows: "Any estate in real property may be acquired and held in the name of an express private trust which is a legal entity."
-New \$175.6(b) is in effect a curative statute that validates prior conveyances to trusts of record that are not contested by affidavits filed within one year of the effective date of the Act.
-Unless the one accepts first sentence of new \$175.6(a) as doing so, there is still no Oklahoma statutory or case authority establishing that a private trust or an express business trust created under Oklahoma law is a legal entity capable of owning, receiving and holding title to real or per-Viewing the sonal property in this state.
-Act, including its title, as a whole, and considering the patent ambiguity of the first sentence of \$175.6(a), the authors are of the opinion that title to real and personal property should only be conveyed to, held by and alienated by trustees of express business trusts trusts and private created Oklahoma law.
-This is especially true because of the clear, unequivocal, and time-tested language still contained in 60 O.S. \$171 and We express no opinion as to the §175.6. constitutionality of either \$175.6(a)\$175.6(b) except to say, in the words of the Caveat inserted in place of former Title Standard 22.2 regarding the recently repealed §175.B, that their constitutionality "problematical" (emphasis added).
+By Enrolled House Bill No. 1623 (the "Act"), signed by the governor on May 9, 1989, to be effective November 1, 1989, the legislature repealed Subsection B of §171 and restored \$171 to its prior form, and then adopted new \$175.6(a) and \$175.6(b) of Title 60.
+The first sentence of new §175.6(a) is as follows: "Any estate in real property may be acquired and held in the name of an express private trust which is a legal entity."
+New §175.6(b) is in effect a curative statute that validates prior conveyances to trusts of record that are not contested by affidavits filed within one year of the effective date of the Act.
+Unless one accepts the first sentence of new \$175.6(a) as doing so, there is still no statutory case Oklahoma authority or establishing that a private trust or an express business trust created under Oklahoma law is a legal entity capable of owning, receiving and holding title to real or personal property in this state.
+Viewing the Act, including its title, as a whole, and considering the patent ambiguity of the first sentence of \$175.6(a), the authors are of the opinion that title to real and personal property should only be conveyed to, held by and alienated by trustees of express business trusts trusts and private created under Oklahoma law.
+This is especially true because of the clear, unequivocal, and time-tested language still contained in 60 O.S. \$171 and §175.6.
+We express no opinion as to the constitutionality of either \$175.6(a) or \$175.6(b) except to say, in the words of the Caveat inserted in place of former Title Standard 22.2 regarding the recently repealed §175.В, constitutionality that their is "problematical" (emphasis added).